 Many pianists are familiar with the traditional graded exams of the "Associated Board".
 In the late 1990s, the AB introduced a contrasting Jazz Piano Syallabus.
 The material for this is well worth investigating.

 See the huge stylistic variety.
 And that is without touching rap, hip-hop, dance, garage, grunge etc.

 Exercise for the reader: Why is My Jesus, my Saviour (Shout to the Lord) so popular?
 Musically, what are its strong points?
 What its weak?
 Consider these in relation to composition, arrangement, and structure.
 If you were writing, arranging or editing it, what would you change?
 Why?
 And how?

 Simplify.
 Very often we don't need all the printed notes.
 So long as we can "feel" the particular style, we may often be able to lead with a stripped down accompaniment.

 We don't have to play the tune!
 Our job is to provide a secure lead.
 The major components of this are rhythm and harmony.
-The congregation know, and are already singing, the tune.
+The congregation and the leading singers know, and are already singing, the tune.
 So if there are too many notes on the printed page, consider leaving out the tune.

 In most of the song we are simply supporting the congregational singing.
 Identify the key turning points, and the places where we need to provide a strong, indicative lead: that is where our leading role must be prominent.